Andersama/obs-asio/README.md

 ## How to compile and install the plugin ##

-There are two versions of the plugin, one built using [RtAudio library](http://www.music.mcgill.ca/~gary/rtaudio/) which is free and open-source,
+There are three versions of the plugin, one built using [RtAudio library](http://www.music.mcgill.ca/~gary/rtaudio/) which is free and open-source,
-the other relying on [Bassasio library](https://www.un4seen.com/bassasio.html) which is closed-source and free for non-commercial use.
+another relying on [Bassasio library](https://www.un4seen.com/bassasio.html) which is closed-source and free for non-commercial use;
+and lastly one relying on [Portaudio library](http://portaudio.com/) which is free and open source.

 * RtAudio plugin: due to ASIO sdk limitations it is not possible to load more than one ASIO driver at a time.
 This means a single ASIO source can be created in OBS.
 Duplication of the source however is still possible.
+* Portaudio plugin (released):  due to ASIO sdk limitations it is not possible to load more than one ASIO driver at a time.
+But several sources can be created with different channel selections.
 * Bassasio plugin: the Bassasio library is able to bypass the ASIO sdk limitations.
 As a result several ASIO device can be used at the same time.
 Additionally, it is possible to create several ASIO sources from the same device with different channel selections (not duplicates).

-Due to superiour capabilities we advise the use of the bassasio plugin.
+Due to superiour capabilities we advise the use of the bassasio plugin if you are able to compile.

 ### Build instructions for plugin based on bassasio ###